 Travel time from Seattle: Varies greatly depending on whether or not you are driving on the ferry and the ferry schedule.
 It’s about a 2 hour drive to the ferry terminal in Anacortes from Seattle and the ferry ride is an hour to an hour and a half depending on how many stops it makes.
 If you are taking your car on the ferry (necessary on Orcas Island, San Juan Island and Lopez you can walk on if you have a bike) it’s important to get a reservation.
 Plan to be at the ferry an hour ahead of time.

-Where to Stay: San Juan Island, Lopez Island and Orcas Island all have camping but it can be hard to get a spot (unless you arrive by bike!).
-I’d recommend a reservation at Moran State Park on Orcas (requires a car) if you want to camp, or bike camp!
+Where to Stay: If you’re looking to camp in the islands, check out my complete guide to camping in the San Juan Islands here.
 San Juan Island has hotels in Friday harbor, all three islands of lots of AirBnB rentals.
 For a weekend trip, I recommend going to one island and not trying to move around.
 Orcas is the biggest and hilliest, San Juan and Orcas have the most services and Lopez is the sleepiest and best for biking.

 Watching for whales at Lime Kiln State Park on San Juan Island